MicrosoftDocs/architecture-center/docs/industries/finance/risk-grid-banking-solution-guide-content.md

-This article provides a technical overview of using Microsoft Azure to support and enhance risk grid computing in banking, including recommended systems and high-level architectures.
+This article provides a technical overview of using Microsoft Azure to support and enhance risk grid computing in banking.
+The article explores recommended systems and high-level architectures.

 This document is intended for Solution Architects, and in some cases Technical Decision Makers, who want a deep dive on proposed solutions for risk computing.

 ## Introduction

-Financial risk analysis models are typically processed as batch jobs, with heavy compute loads generating high demand for computing power, data access, and analysis.
-Demand for risk grid computing calculations often grows over time, and correspondingly the need for compute resources increases.
+Financial risk analysis models are typically processed as batch jobs.
+They have heavy compute loads generating high demand for computing power, data access, and analysis.
+Demand for risk grid computing calculations often grows over time, and the need for compute resources increases with it.

 The broad range of available products and services in Azure means there can be more than one solution to most problems.
 This article provides an overview of the technologies, patterns and practices gauged to be most effective for a risk grid computing solution in banking using [Microsoft Azure Batch](/azure/batch/batch-dotnet-get-started?WT.mc_id=gridbanksg-docs-dastarr).

-Azure Batch is a free service providing cost-effective and secure solutions for both the infrastructure and the various stages of batch processing typically used with risk grid computing models.
+Azure Batch is a free service that provides cost-effective and secure solutions.
+The solutions are for both the infrastructure and the various stages of batch processing that are typically used with risk grid computing models.
 Azure Batch can augment, extend, or even replace current on-premises compute resource investments using hybrid networks or by moving the entire Batch process into Azure.
-Data can traverse up and down from the cloud or stay on-premises while other data can be processed by compute nodes in a burst-to-cloud model when on-premises resources run low.
+Data can traverse up and down from the cloud or stay on-premises.
+Other data can be processed by compute nodes in a burst-to-cloud model, when on-premises resources run low.

 ## Anatomy of an Azure Batch run